 ROVNER: Still, despite the lack of output, House Democratic Caucus Chair Rahm Emanuel doesn't apologize for making the effort, and says in the end, he thinks Democrats will prevail.

 EMANUEL: I think this is such a fundamental issue given the health care crisis to this country that the ability of some Republicans will stand by the president and deny 10 million children of working parent's health care will be an issue in a number of elections.
 And right after the elections in November, those 10 million children will get health care.

 ROVNER: And while the new Democratic Congress might not have a lot to show in terms of legislative accomplishments, says Drew Altman, president of the nonpartisan Kaiser Family Foundation, it did succeed in changing the terms of the health care debate in Washington.

-Mr. DREW ALTMAN (President, Kaiser Family Foundation): The world's universal coverage hadn't been heard in Washington health policy circles for years, and now it's back in the public discourse.
+DREW ALTMAN: The world's universal coverage hadn't been heard in Washington health policy circles for years, and now it's back in the public discourse.
 And overall health care is rising again as a national issue, and the attention in the Congress played a role in that.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.